stereobooster/react-snap/Readme.md

 **Caution**: as of now only basic "JSON" data types are supported e.g. Date, Set, Map, NaN **won't** be handled right ([#54](https://github.com/stereobooster/react-snap/issues/54)).

-### Google Analytics, Mapbox, and other third-party requests
+### Third-party requests: Google Analytics, Mapbox etc.

 You can block all third-party requests with the following config